 The Symposium and Film Program are free and open to the public.
-The full schedule and complete list of participants will be announced in August 2021.
+The full schedule and complete list of participants will be announced in early 2022.

-The Keynote will be livestreamed on Saturday, October 9, with the complete program streaming digitally on Saturday, October 16.
-From the earliest transmissions of photographs to today’s ubiquitous information sharing online, telephotography has become so central to contemporary life it is hard to imagine communications without it.
-The FotoFocus Symposium will explore both the electronic circulation of photographs and the technique of photographing distant objects.
-Whether through personal photographs, press images, or military surveillance, Telephotography will explore our desire for closeness and the ways we bring things nearer to us through photographs
+The FotoFocus Symposium will explore the electronic circulation of photographs.
+From photography’s earliest transmissions to today’s ubiquitous information sharing online, telephotography has become so central to contemporary life it is hard to imagine communications without it.
+Whether through personal photographs, press images, or military surveillance, Telephotography will investigate our desire for closeness and the ways we bring things nearer to us through photographs.

 Panels and presentations will address nineteenth-century scientific photography’s attempts to capture the unseeable; early press photography and wirephoto services; artists making exhibitions in remote locations designed to be experienced through transmitted imagery; the ways filmmakers use their medium to tell private and public histories; telephotography’s impact on architecture and office design; artists whose work focuses on dis/connection; and the fierce competition among photojournalists to deliver breaking news from sites of conflict.